Snayff/not_quite_paradise4/docs/Style Guide.md

 # Formatting
 ## Ordering
 A template is provided, which provides a standard organisation for .gd files.
-Every gd file should use this template.
+It can be found in `\script_templates\Node\default.gd`.
+Every gd file that isnt for the Behaviour Tree should use this template.

 The code order, broken into discrete regions, is:
 1. Class definition